Aliases for NR1H3 Gene

 GeneCards Summary for NR1H3 Gene

 NR1H3 (Nuclear Receptor Subfamily 1 Group H Member 3) is a Protein Coding gene.
-Diseases associated with NR1H3 include Fatty Liver Disease and Cerebrotendinous Xanthomatosis.
-Among its related pathways are Nuclear Receptor transcription pathway and PPAR signaling pathway.
+Diseases associated with NR1H3 include Multiple Sclerosis, Disease Progression, Modifier Of and Cerebrotendinous Xanthomatosis.
+Among its related pathways are Metabolism and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
 An important paralog of this gene is NR1H2.

 UniProtKB/Swiss-Prot for NR1H3 Gene

 Nuclear receptor.
 Interaction with RXR shifts RXR from its role as a silent DNA-binding partner to an active ligand-binding subunit in mediating retinoid responses through target genes defined by LXRES.
 LXRES are DR4-type response elements characterized by direct repeats of two similar hexanuclotide half-sites spaced by four nucleotides.
 Plays an important role in the regulation of cholesterol homeostasis, regulating cholesterol uptake through MYLIP-dependent ubiquitination of LDLR, VLDLR and LRP8.
 Interplays functionally with RORA for the regulation of genes involved in liver metabolism (By similarity).
 Exhibits a ligand-dependent transcriptional activation activity (PubMed:25661920).